Kalevi Keskstaadion: 20th century

-The stadium was built during the Soviet occupation of Estonia and was opened on 12 July 1955.
+The stadium was built during the Soviet occupation of Estonia and opened on 12 July 1955.
 It was the first new large-scale sports complex built in Tallinn after World War II.
 The initial plans were grandiose: the first blueprints saw the stadium have a 30,000-capacity seating area and a 16,000-capacity standing area, as well as a 6 m statue depicting Estonian folklore hero Kalevipoeg.
 However, the project was later scaled down and saw the stadium have a capacity of 12,000.